DynamicDyno/dynamicdyno.github.io/about.md

 canonical: http://www.kevinsweet.com/about
 ---

-I'm a front end developer living in Boulder, CO.
-I work for [SendGrid](http://sendgrid.com).
-I make beautiful and blazingly fast websites.
+I'm just a guy who wants to see the world.
+Currently homeless, unemployed, and rich in life.

 I like to travel, rock climb, hike, snowboard, and learn languages.